-Once the browser restarts, it will adopt the new language throughout its entire user interface.
+Once the browser restarts, it will adopt the new language throughout its user interface.

-Chrome also offers the option to set the preference of language using the Move up and Move to the top command for newly added languages.
+Chrome also allows setting the language preference using the Move up and Move to the top command for newly added languages.
 The language at the top gets the first preference and will be set as default.

 We can also enable the checkbox for Offer to translate pages in this language option if the auto-translate feature is required.